who we are

 In 2014 Mike returned to school at Chisholm institute, to complete Certificate IV in Training and Education, a Diploma of Education, and Diploma of Training.

-Mike holds amateur call VK3AHA, and Heidi VK3FHID.
+Mike holds amateur call VK3AHA, and is married to Heidi Tobin VK3FHID.

 Tim’s experience with RF and transmission systems means that he regularly consults with stations across South Australia, and he is heavily involved in helping stations to put together winning grant applications.
 As part of a Sector documentation project, Tim has visited many extremely regional stations, and helped them fix long-standing problems.